pedroalvesbatista/singularity-admindocs/installation.rst

 Install Go
 ==========

-Singularity v3 is written primarily in Go, and you will need Go 1.13 or above installed to compile it from source.
+Apptainer v3 is written primarily in Go, and you will need Go 1.13 or above installed to compile it from source.

 This is one of several ways to `install and configure Go